-Meet Coco Wu, a 23-year-old adventurer studying and working in Finland
+Meet Coco Wu, a Chinese student studying and working in Finland

 The year 2016 was the last year that had free tuition fees for non-EU students at Finnish universities.
 Coco, like many other international students, grasped this chance and applied to study in Finland.
 She was accepted by another university in Europe, but she chose Finland in the end.
 Among all the other study destinations, she chose Finland because “Finnish education has a very good reputation all around the world.”